baspeirs/README-Generator/assets/README.md

-# README Generator
+# Dungeon Buddy
 ![GitHub license](https://img.shields.io/badge/license-None-blue.svg)

-Check out the repo [here](https://github.com/baspeirs/homework9)!
+Check out the repo [here](https://baspeirs.github.io/DungeonBuddy/)!

-This application uses prompts in your command line to generate a README file using your own input
+This application will help you with your everyday D&D needs.
+You can simulate dice rolls, randomly generate a character, and you can apply ability scores to your new character!

 ## Table of Contents
 * [License](#license)